shakfu/gen-dsp/README.md

 ### Adding New Backends

-gen-dsp uses a platform registry system that makes it straightforward to add support for new audio platforms (VCV Rack, Bela, Daisy, etc.).
+gen-dsp uses a platform registry system that makes it straightforward to add support for new audio platforms (Bela, Daisy, etc.).
 See [docs/new_backends.md](docs/new_backends.md) for a complete guide.

 ## Attribution